epfl-ada/ada-2024-project-c1n3mada/README.md

 ├── data/                              # Directory containing all the data
-    ├── processed/                         # Directory containing data that has been processed ├── movies_processed.csv                # File containing the processed movies dataset used for the analysis ├── notebooks/                         # Directory containing several notebooks used for data pre-processing or analysis ├── data_preparation.ipynb             # Jupyter notebook performing the whole data pre-processing (including the datasets merging)
+    ├── processed/                         # Directory containing data that has been processed ├── movies_processed.csv                # File containing the processed movies dataset used for the analysis ├── src/                              # Directory containing some main source code scripts ├── utils/                             # Directory containing some utils scripts ├── analysis_utils.py                    # Script containing functions to simplify several analysis aspects
-    ├── initial_analysis.ipynb             # Jupyter notebook performing some initial analysis on the data ├── Q1.ipynb                           # Jupyter notebook containing the implementation of movie 1
-    ├── Q2.ipynb                           # Jupyter notebook containing the implementation of movie 2
-    ├── Q3.ipynb                           # Jupyter notebook containing the implementation of movie 3
-    ├── Q4.ipynb                           # Jupyter notebook containing the implementation of movie 4
-    ├── Q5.ipynb                           # Jupyter notebook containing the implementation of movie 5
-├── src/                              # Directory containing some main source code scripts
-    ├── utils/                             # Directory containing some utils scripts ├── analysis_utils.py                    # Script containing functions to simplify several analysis aspects